Let Me Entertain You (Robbie Williams song): Live performances

 "Let Me Entertain You" became Williams' concert opener for most of his shows throughout his career.
 He enjoys opening shows with high energy performances of the song "because of what happens to the audience... this is going to make you do this right at the beginning of the set."
 To date, Williams has given more than 300 live performances of the song.

 In August 2003, Williams performed the song as the opening of his Live at Knebworth concerts which he performed at Knebworth Festival to a total of 375,000 people.
 The performance is recreated as a scene in the 2024 biopic film Better Man.

-Williams performed the song for the Brit Awards' opening act in 1999, and as the opening act for the Diamond Jubilee Concert as part of Her Majesty Queen Elizabeth II's Diamond Jubilee celebrations in 2012.
+Williams performed the song for the Brit Awards' opening act in 1999, and as the opening act for the Diamond Jubilee Concert as part of Queen Elizabeth II's Diamond Jubilee celebrations in 2012.

 He also performed the song at the Live 8 Concert at Hyde Park in 2005.
 In a BBC documentary about the event shown that Christmas, Richard Curtis described the performance as ecstatic, comparing Williams to "a man who hasn't had sex for two years [finally] coming."
 David Baddiel likened the set to Queen's iconic performance at Live Aid in 1985, and Williams himself commented that "the audience just went ballistic."
 When interviewed, members of the audience commented that Williams' performance was the first time of the night they could hear the audience singing at the back of the field.

 As with many of Williams' live performances, he often improvises with the melody and changes the lyrics to suit the venue or event.
 One example of this was during the Progress Live tour in 2011 following his reconciliation with his former band Take That after 15 years apart.
 The lyric "You're my rock of empathy" was replaced with "Hello [venue] remember me?"

 Williams rarely sings the chorus himself, often relying on the audience and backing vocalists to carry the song for him as he shouts words of encouragement for the audience.
 However, on the Swings Both Ways Arena Tour in 2014, Williams performed a jazz arrangement of the song, instead singing "Let me enter you" to individual members of the audience during the chorus.

 A popular pop-rock anthem in most European countries, the song has been covered live by several artists, including Bon Jovi, Westlife and the cast of Duets.
 Five singers have performed the song on Syco's talent show The X Factor.